- PhD, Purdue University, 2010

 Research Areas and Descriptors

-Dr. Saldana's current research interests are centered on establishing the processing science needed to realize next generation material systems (alloys, composites, bio-inspired) and manufacturing processes.
+Dr. Saldana's research interests are centered on establishing the processing science needed to realize next generation material systems (alloys, composites, bio-inspired) and manufacturing processes.
 Toward this objective, Dr. Saldana's research group seeks to develop frameworks for describing relationships between process parameters, thermomechanical variables, evolving material structure and microstructure, and overall process/material performance.
-For example, Dr. Saldana's group has developed novel experimental platforms to elucidate process-structure-performance envelopes for ultrafine-grained, nanocrystalline, and nanotwinned bulk materials and surfaces of interest to the structural materials community.
-Outcomes of these studies are now being used to guide development of scalable methods for micro-scale surface texturing and surface microstructure control with application in high performance automotive, aerospace and biomedical systems.
-In these studies, Dr. Saldana's group brings to fore multi-scale materials characterization tools (e.g., SEM/TEM, EBSD, XRD, CT, nanoindentation), process measurement methods (e.g., high speed DIC, IR) and analytical models.
-Dr. Saldana's research has previously been supported by various government agencies (NSF, DARPA, NIST, DOE, ARO) and large/small business (Volvo, Applied Process, Third Wave Systems, Manufacturing Labs Inc, M4 Sciences), among others.
+A major focus of this effort is on developing process qualification and process design tools for hybrid additive/subtractive manufacturing and digitally-enabled manufacturing.
+Dr. Saldana's group maintains and leverages a complement of additive manufacturing platforms (e.g., powder feed directed energy deposition, laser powder bed fusion, hybrid manufacturing, wire-arc deposition), conventional manufacturing equipment, surface/volumetric inspection technologies and material post-processing platforms.
+These efforts are complemented by multi-scale materials characterization tools (e.g., SEM/TEM, EBSD, XRD, CT, nanoindentation), process measurement methods (e.g., high speed DIC, IR) and analytical/numerical modeling.
+Dr. Saldana's research has previously been supported by various government agencies (NSF, DARPA, DMDII, NIST, DOE, ARO, AFRL) and large/small business (Delta Airlines, Volvo, Georgia Pacific, Ford, Applied Process, Third Wave Systems, Manufacturing Labs Inc), among others.

 - National Science Foundation CAREER Award (2013)